A Linear Time Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

-\begin{lemma}[Arora's Patching Lemma, \cite{Aro98}] Let $I$ be any line segment and $\pi$ be a closed path that crosses $I$ at least thrice.
-Then there exist line segments on $I$ whose total length is at most $6\cdot \len(I)$ and whose addition to $\pi$ changes it into a closed path $\pi'$ that crosses $I$ at most twice. \end{lemma}
+\begin{lemma}[Arora's Patching Lemma \cite{Aro98}, see also~\cite{KNW21}] Let $h$ be a hyperplane.
+Let $\pi$ be a tour.
+Let $I(\pi,h)$ denote the set of intersections of $\pi$ with $h$.
+Assume that $h$ does not contain any endpoints of segments that define $\pi$.
+Let $T$ be a tree on the hyperplane $h$ that spans $I(\pi,h)$.
+Then for any point $p$ in $T$, there exist line segments contained in $h$ whose toatl length is at most $O(\cost(T))$ and whose addition to $\pi$ changes it into a tour $\pi'$ that crosses $h$ at most twice and only at $p$. \end{lemma}

-Using \cref{lem:Arora-patch}, Arora prove a structure theorem, which states that there is a near-optimal tour that crosses each side of a cell $O(1/\eps)$ times and only through portals.
+Using \cref{lem:Arora-patch}, Arora proves a structure theorem, which states that there is a near-optimal tour that crosses each facet of a cell $O(1/\eps)$ times and only through portals.
 While such a near-optimal tour does not necessarily exist for a fixed quadtree, a randomly shifted quadtree works with high probability.
-Thus the algorithm first computes a randomly shifted quadtree, and then apply a dynamic program to compute the best solution satisfying the properties in the structure theorem.
+Thus the algorithm first computes a randomly shifted quadtree, and then applies a dynamic program to compute the best solution satisfying the properties in the structure theorem.

-\subsubsection{Approach of \KNW~\cite{KNW21}}
+\subsubsection{Approach of \KNW\texorpdfstring{~\cite{KNW21}}{}}

-To achieve Gap-ETH tight running time, \KNW introduce a powerful technique of the \emph{sparsity-sensitive patching}: for a side of a cell that is crossed by a tour at $1<k\leq O(1/\eps)$ crossings, modify the tour by mapping each crossing to the nearest portal from the set of $g(k)$ equidistant portals.
-Here $g(k)=\Theta(1/(\eps^2 k))$ is a granularity parameter that depends on $k$.